JoaoLopesF/RemoteDebug/README.md

   with someone connected in the serial or not.

-  With __RemoteDebug__, all debug output is processed only if exists anyone debugging via telnet connection.
+  With __RemoteDebug__, all debug output is processed only if exists anyone debugging via telnet or web app connection.

   And with the debug levels of resource, the volume displayed of messages are reduced for higher levels.